adrazz-cyber/Figma-wordpress-example/README.md

 ## 🚀 Deployment Process

 ### Via FTP (Using Windsurf's Built-in FTP)
-1. Connect to FTP server
+1. Connect to your FTP server using your hosting credentials
 2. Navigate to `/public_html/wp-content/themes/`
-3. Upload theme folder
+3. Upload the entire theme folder
-4. Activate theme in WordPress admin
+4. Activate theme in WordPress admin panel

 ### Via WordPress Admin
 1. Zip theme folder